zalando/skipper/docs/tutorials/auth.md

     -oauth2-callback-path=/oauth/callback
 ```

-The `-oauth2-callback-path` must match the path of the route configured with the
-`grantCallback()` filter (refer to the next section).

 You can configure the `oauthGrant()` filter further for your needs.
 See the
 [oauthGrant](../reference/filters.md#oauthGrant) filter reference for more details.

 #### Add filters to your routes

 You can protect any number of routes with the `oauthGrant()` filter.
 Unauthenticated users
 will be refused access and redirected to log in.

-You also need one `grantCallback()` filter
-which receives the authorization code:
+Skipper will automatically add a callback route for you with the `grantCallback` filter registered
+on it.
+The path for this route can be configured with the `-oauth2-callback-path` parameter.
+If the parameter is not given, it will be `/.well-known/oauth2-callback`

 ```
 foo: